DanielBarie/ProxmoxSetup/README.md

 We need to do this efficiently because the number of students is quite large.
 Terraform will be used for duplicating a VM template.

 There are some base assumptions:
 - Max. number of concurrent students per lab session is approx. 25.
+(Has proven to work for up to 50 concurrent users after RAM upgrade to 1TB)

 And some constraints:
 - We work in a computing lab.